kormoi/dbtasker/README.md

 **Protect Databases from Deletion**
 If you want to prevent certain databases from being dropped when dropdb is enabled, you can specify an array of database names under any of the aliases below:
+You can use these as key when declearing on config JSON object without caring for case sensitivity.
 ```js
 donttouch, donottouch, donttouchdb, donottouchdb,
 donttouchdatabase, donottouchdatabase,